Bhargav200/OIBSIP-Task2-april-p1/README.md

-# OIBSIP-Task2-april-p1
+ OIBSIP-T1-LvL2-april-phase1
-this repository consists of the code to the Tasks-Personal portfolio  given by the Oasis infobyte as an Intern web developer
+This repository consists of the code for the task- {Personal portfolio} given by the oasis infobyte which i've done as an Web developer and web design Intern